EranOfek/AstroPack/matlab/doc/autogen/class_functions_md/celestial.OrbitalEl.md

     magnitude - Calculate magnitude for an OrbitalEl object meanMotion - Return the mean motion [deg/day] merge - Merge the orbital elements in several elements of the OrbitalEl object.
-This function is custom made for merging the JPL epehmerides, and may fail in other cases. nuDot - Calculate the time derivative of the true anomaly Description: Calculate the time derivative of the true anomaly.
+This function is custom made for merging the JPL epehmerides, and may fail in other cases. nu2posOrbitalFrame - Convert true anomaly to position in orbital frame nuDot - Calculate the time derivative of the true anomaly Description: Calculate the time derivative of the true anomaly.
 Correct only for e<1 numEl - Return the number or orbital elements in each OrbitalEl element. period - Return the orbital period